jtorreggiani/mandarin-pronunciation-checker/README.md

 uv sync
 ```

-4. Install `pyaudio` if not already installed.
+4. Install `portaudio` if not already installed.
 You can use Homebrew on MacOS:

 ```bash
 brew install portaudio